Svaneti

 Queen Tamar’s Tower: Above Chazhashi.
 Local legend claims Queen Tamar stayed here.
 The historical evidence is thin, but the tower is real and the views are genuine.

 Ushguli Ethnographic Museum: In Zhibiani, housed in a 16th-century building.
 This small museum preserves something the Mestia museum cannot: context.
-Household items, furniture, and tools were displayed in the actual rooms where Svans used them.
+Household items, furniture, and tools displayed in the actual rooms where Svans used them.
 Carved wooden utensils on tables where families ate.
 Agricultural tools leaning against walls.
 A separate icon collection.
 Hours are irregular.
 Ask at any guesthouse and someone will find the keyholder.

 Shkhara glacier approach: Continue beyond Ushguli on foot, 2-3 hours one-way toward the glacier tongue.
 Spectacular but strenuous at this altitude.